UofT-DSI/sampling/README.md

 ## Description

 The goal of this module is to introduce the essentials of sampling, probability, and survey methodology.
 This includes simple probability samples, stratified sampling, cluster sampling, dealing with non-response, estimating and survey quality.
 Students will consider the theoretical foundations of different sampling approaches, as well as practical applications of this knowledge towards contexts such as market research, political polling, and the Canadian census.
-Analysis using the R programming language will also be highlighted, drawing on skills developed in Module 3.
+Analysis using the Python programming language will also be highlighted, drawing on skills developed in Module 3.

 ## Learning Outcomes
-Students will know how to:

 1. Ability to implement simple probability samples.
 2. Ability to understand more complicated sampling procedures and the tradeoffs involved.
 3. Ability to identify and understand sources of error or inaccuracies in data as a result of sampling strategies.